-Update: Rufus 3.8.1 has been released with new features and improvements.
-Visit the download link mentioned at the end of this article to download the latest version of Rufus for Windows 10.
+Update in November 2023: Rufus 4.3.2090 has been released with new features and improvements.
+Visit the download link mentioned at the end of this article to download the latest version of Rufus for Windows 10/11.

 There are plenty of free tools out there to make a USB drive bootable in the Windows operating system.
 One can use the native Command Prompt, Microsoft’s official Windows USB/DVD Download Tool, or any other third-party tools.

 Although the majority of Windows users either use the native Command Prompt or Media Creation Tool by Microsoft, the fact is that there is nothing better than Rufus software when it comes to installing Windows from USB.
 Unlike most other similar tools, this little tool not only allows you to create bootable USB for MBR partition schemes but also supports preparing bootable USB drives to install Windows on GPT partition scheme (for UEFI PCs).